- The term “virginity” means different things to different people

 - Using tampons does not change your hymen or your “virginity.”

 What does it mean to be a virgin?

-The answer to this question is actually tricky because depending on someone’s culture, religion, and life experience, a guy, girl, teen or adult may have different ideas about what virginity means.
+The answer to this question is actually tricky because depending on someone’s culture, religion, and life experience, a teen or adult may have different ideas about what virginity means.
 Many people would say “you are a virgin until you have had sexual intercourse,” but the term “sexual intercourse” can have many interpretations.
-When most people talk about sexual intercourse, they mean when a penis is inserted into a vagina, but it could also refer to oral or anal sex, being “fingered,” or any other kind of sexual activity with a partner of the same or different gender.
+When most people talk about sexual intercourse, they mean when penis in vagina (PIV) sex, but it could also refer to oral or anal sex, being “fingered,” or any other kind of sexual activity with a partner.

 How do I know if I’m a virgin?